HDS Westmoreland

 Life Skills Program

-Our Life Skills Development program serves clients who are deaf and intellectually disabled by offering instruction and experiences that improve daily living skills and foster independence.
+Our Life Skills Development Program supports Deaf individuals with intellectual disabilities by offering instruction and experiences that build daily living skills, promote independence, and foster self-confidence.

 Deaf Youth & Friends Program